chfw/math-sheets/README.md

-# Math sheet
+# Math sheets

-Auto generate math works for your kids when the school is shut.
+Auto generate math works for your kid(s) when the school is shut.

 So far, it generates challenging math works for reception children.